Salvador E. Casellas: Federal Judicial service

-Personal Life
+Personal life

 Casellas was born in San Juan, Puerto Rico, he assisted the Academia del Perpetuo Socorro, where he graduated 12th grade in 1953, with High Honors.
 Then in summer 1953 he moved to Washington, D.C. to study his Bachelor of Science in Foreign Service, where he graduated with honors of Magna Cum Laude in 1957.
-In 1958 he moved back to Puerto Rico, where he transferred his credits from Georgetown, and the University of Puerto Rico, Law Faculty offered Casellas an advanced placement to earn a Bachelor of Laws, where he grauated in 1960 Summa Cum Laude, and a Recluter from the University of Harvard brought him, earning also a Master of Laws from Harvard Law School in 1961.
-As soon as he finished, He wanted to Serve in the United States Army, and due to all of his education, he was offered a rank as a Second Lieutenant in the United States Army Armor Branch, where he served from 1961 to 1963, and remained in the United States Army Reserve forming part of the Judge Advocate General's Corps from 1963 to 1967.
+In 1958 he moved back to Puerto Rico, and transferred his credits from Georgetown to the University of Puerto Rico Law School, where he was offered an advanced placement to earn a Bachelor of Laws, where he graduated in 1960 Summa Cum Laude, and a Recluter from the University of Harvard brought him, earning also a Master of Laws from Harvard Law School in 1961.
+As soon as he finished, He wanted to serve in the United States Army, and due to all of his education, he was commissioned with the rank of Second Lieutenant in the United States Army Armor Branch, where he served from 1961 to 1963, and remained in the United States Army Reserve forming part of the Judge Advocate General's Corps from 1963 to 1967.
 He was in private practice in San Juan from 1962 to 1972.
 He served as Secretary of the Treasury for the Commonwealth of Puerto Rico from 1973 to 1976, thereafter returning to private practice in San Juan from 1977 to 1994.

-Casellas married to Carmen Ana Toro and was father of three, one of them being the publicly known Pablo Casellas Toro, famous high profile individual in Puerto Rico who got convicted for assassinating his wife, Carmen Paredes.
+Casellas was married to Carmen Ana Toro and was the father of three children, one of them being the publicly known Pablo Casellas Toro, a famous high profile individual in Puerto Rico who was convicted of assassinating his wife, Carmen Paredes.
 This case exposed Casellas Sr. and his family into a difficult time.
 Despite few appearances, it was a complicated moment for him as a Judge and as a Father of an accused criminal by then.
-This case brought controversy all over Puerto Rico and the U.S. East Coast and in 2014, Pablo Casellas, son of the Federal Judge was declared guilty for a first degree murder in the death of his wife.
+This case brought controversy all over Puerto Rico and the U.S. East Coast and in 2014, Pablo Casellas Toro, plead guilty of first degree murder in the death of his wife.

 Casellas passed away in the Auxilio Mutuo Hospital in Hato Rey, Puerto Rico on November 22, 2017.